specialunderwear/django-easymode/docs/index.md

 Easymode : toolkit for making xml based flash websites
 ======================================================

-Easymode is a toolkit that helps making xml based flash websites easy.
+Easymode is an aspect oriented toolkit that helps making xml based flash websites easy.
 The tools included in the toolkit to help you make these kind of sites include:

 .. toctree::